 This is admittedly not my gig, but upscale and polished City West is a lot more grown-up and home to the Rococo Schloss Charlottenburg, the Opera, and the famous Kurfürstendamm, where kilometres upon kilometres of endless shopping awaits.
-Some of the best hotels in Berlin Germany are right here in Charlottenburg.
+Some of the best Berlin hotels are right here in Charlottenburg.
 Not so much partying and grungy art stuff.

 Best hotels in Berlin Charlottenburg

 Just a 5-minute walk from Kurfürstendamm, the Provocateur Berlin offers accommodation with 1920s flair and some burlesque atmosphere that is extremely sexy, so definitely best for a romantic trip.
 All rooms at Provocateur include a minibar and a private bathroom with a rain shower, a flat-screen satellite TV, a tablet and a Bluetooth soundbox are also provided.
 A la carte breakfast with international specials is served each morning at the Provocateur Berlin.
 The Golden Phoenix restaurant offers French-Chinese cuisine and a selection of cocktails is available at the hotel award-winning bar.
 Konstanzer Straße Underground Station is a 2-minute walk away.